klnpk/Task-1-Tejasree/README.md

 Student Portfolio Website

 ## Description
-This is a static Student portfolio website developed using HTML5 and CSS3 as part of DecodeLabs Internship Task 1.
+This is a static Student portfolio website developed using HTML5 and CSS3.

 The project showcases a modern student portfolio design with sections like Home, About, Skills, Projects, and Contact.